-- Continued implementation of the Dust Mitigation Action Plan (Golder, 2016), Sedimentation Mitigation Action Plan (Golder, 2016) and Tote Road Earthworks Execution Plan (TREEP; Golder, 2017;) to address surface water drainage and water quality concerns at Project sites and mitigate potential impacts to fish and fish habitat; - Implementing the appropriate erosion and sedimentation mitigation measures, as outlined in Section 6.2 and 6.3 of this Plan; - Efforts will be made to not perform-instream work during the restricted activity window, June 30 -September 1, where there is water flowing and spawning habitat is present or at sites where fall spawning movements are occurring to avoid effects on Arctic Char spawning and egg incubation.
-The DFO will be consulted if instream work is required for applicable in-water work guidelines; - If dewatering is required, salvage fish prior to dewatering and release to adjacent surface waters; if water is pumped from within a cofferdam prior to fish salvage, screens meeting criteria set out by DFO will be used; - Design mitigation for potential effects of increased flows on fish habitat include channel widening, regrading, construction of habitat features (in fish bearing streams), and channel stabilization; - All water intake hoses shall be equipped with a screen of an appropriate mesh size (as approved by the DFO) to ensure that fish are not entrained.
+- Adhering to the Fisheries and Oceans Canada (DFO) guidance "Guidelines for Use of Explosives In or Near Canadian Fisheries Waters, 1998" for work in or near fish bearing water, where feasible; - Using silt curtains to prevent the dispersion of sediments during work activities in/near marine waters (dredging, piling, backfilling) and/or freshwater lakes; - Ensuring compliance for Project activities with the No-Net-Loss principle (DFO, 2001) to prevent or mitigate direct or indirect fish and fish habitat losses; - Continued implementation of the Dust Mitigation Action Plan (Golder, 2016), Sedimentation Mitigation Action Plan (Golder, 2016) and Tote Road Earthworks Execution Plan (TREEP; Golder, 2017;) to address surface water drainage and water quality concerns at Project sites and mitigate potential impacts to fish and fish habitat; - Implementing the appropriate erosion and sedimentation mitigation measures, as outlined in Section 6.2 and 6.3 of this Plan; - Culvert maintenance will be planned outside of the restricted activity window, June 30 September 1, where there is water flowing and spawning habitat is present or at sites where fall spawning movements are occurring to avoid effects on Arctic Char spawning and egg incubation.
+If unplanned culvert maintenance is required during this restricted activity window, the DFO will be consulted if instream work is required for applicable in-water work guidelines.
+Culverts will be isolated from flow prior to construction work; - If dewatering is required, salvage fish prior to dewatering and release to adjacent surface waters; if water is pumped from within a cofferdam prior to fish salvage, screens meeting criteria set out by DFO will be used; - Design mitigation for potential effects of increased flows on fish habitat include channel widening, regrading, construction of habitat features (in fish bearing streams), and channel stabilization; - All water intake hoses shall be equipped with a screen of an appropriate mesh size (as approved by the DFO) to ensure that fish are not entrained.
 Additionally, operators will ensure the water intake hoses withdraw water at such a rate that fish do not become impinged on the screen.
 Additional guidance regarding fish screens on water intakes is provided below; and, - In developing Project quarries, efforts are made to ensure that a minimum 100 m naturally-vegetated buffer between the high-water mark of any fish-bearing water bodies and any permanent quarries with potential for acid rock drainage or metal leaching is maintained.